For Booked Guests Print this page

 These requirements apply to incidents that occur on board in U.S. territorial waters, or on the high seas or in foreign waters if the assailant or victim is a U.S. national.
 The FBI can assert criminal jurisdiction in all of these circumstances.
 Each of the nations visited, as well as the vessel’s flag state (The Netherlands), may also assert jurisdiction and/or impose additional reporting requirements.

-In accordance with U.S. legal requirements, we are providing the following link to the U.S. Coast Guard’s cruise line alleged crime statistics.
-Additionally, you can access the link to the Carnival Corporation & plc Voluntary Report of Alleged Crimes.
+In accordance with U.S. legal requirements, we are providing the following link to the U.S. Department of Transportation Cruise Line Incident Reports.